dojot/docs/source/iotagent-architecture.rst

 With a valid certificate, a device can create a communication channel with dojot.
 For connection-oriented channels, this certificate should be used alongside cryptographic keys in order to provide an encrypted channel.
-For other channel types (such exchanging messages through a device gateway, such as LoRa or sigfox), it suffice to be sure that the connection between dojot and the backend server is secure.
+For other channel types (such as channels for exchanging messages through a gateway, such as LoRa or sigfox), it suffice to be sure that the connection between dojot and the backend server is secure.
 The backend identity should be asserted beforehand.
 Once it is known to be trusted, all its messages can be processed with no major concern.

 Certificate revocation
 ----------------------